-After expanding a cloud disk, you need to either assign the expanded capacity to an existing partition, or format it into an independent new partition.
+After expanding a cloud disk, you need to either assign its expanded capacity to an existing partition, or format it into an independent new partition.

-If you expand a cloud disk when it is mounted to a running CVM, you need to Rescan Disk to recognize the disk capacity after expansion.
+- If you expand a cloud disk that is mounted to a running CVM, you need to Rescan Disk to recognize the disk capacity after expansion.

-If you expand a cloud disk when it is not yet mounted or mounted to a CVM that is shut down, the disk capacity after expansion will be automatically recognized.
+- If you expand a cloud disk that is unmounted or mounted to an inactive CVM, the disk capacity after expansion will be automatically recognized.

-- Extending the file system may affect existing data.
-We strongly recommend that you manually [create a snapshot] to back up your data before performing the operation.
+- Extending the file system may affect the existing data.
+We strongly recommend you to manually create a snapshot to back up your data before the operation.

 - You have expanded the cloud disk capacity.

 - You have mounted the cloud disk to a Windows CVM and created a file system.

 - You have logged in to the Windows CVM on which you want to extend partitions and the file system.